Up to 35% off Raised Beds

 ‘Blue Tit’ has incredibly delicate light purple flowers that bloom in early spring.

-• Plant Size: 2 feet tall in 10 years
+height height 2 feet tall in 10 years

-The flowers on ‘Blue Tit’ are so light purple, that many think this shrub blooms in a periwinkle blue.
+The flowers on ‘Blue Tit’ are so light purple, many think this shrub blooms in a periwinkle blue.
 Blooming in early to mid-spring, this rhododendron will be covered in clusters of flowers.
-The clusters will hold 3-5 flowers in trusses that will deepen in color as they age.
+The clusters hold 3-5 flowers in trusses that will deepen in color as they age.

 ‘Dreamland’